cloudfoundry/machete/README.md

 ### RVM Version

-You may encounter a silent early exit for scripts offline-build and online-build.
+You may encounter a silent early exit for scripts cached-build and uncached-build.
 This is an issue with RVM running inside a bash script with `set -e`.

 Ensure you have the latest stable version of RVM